Online Circles & Retreats

 The Circle of Practice is open to everyone committed to creating positive change in the aid sector.
 Join us as we embark on a journey of learning, growth, and collective action.
 Together, we can create a more compassionate and resilient community.

-Join my mailing list to be kept up to date, or register for a session below.
+Join my mailing list to be kept up to date on the theme for each session, or register for the Circle of Practice below.

 What People Say About Previous Book Circles